LoneRangerIsHere/word_crack/README.md

 this is developed to crack the game word cookies (playstore)

-folder dictionary contains the list of words against which the formed will be compared to verify if its a meaningful word, accuracy of the program depends on the quality of that file.
+folder dictionary contains the list of words against which the formed word will be compared to verify if its a meaningful word, accuracy of the program depends on the quality of that file.